pokusew/ros-setup/ide/README.md

 Further, ROS 2 setup is different from ROS 1 setup.

 The best JetBrains IDE to use is **CLion** as it has also Python support (so it will work as well as PyCharm).
-However, CLion does NOT support remote Python interpreter.
+However, CLion does NOT support remote Python interpreter and Jupyter notebooks (you can always use PyCharm for that).

 ### CLion + ROS 2 (same system)